 We are investigating how Decapentaplegic (Dpp) acts as a morphogen to control cell fates and growth of wing precursor of Drosophila melanogaster as a model system.
 To do so, we combine novel synthetic biology and genome engineering approaches to directly manipulate the endogenous Dpp morphogen gradient.

 Our new approach would not only distinguish a variety of models but also provide a novel insight into how morphogens function.
 Since a variety of evolutionarily conserved molecules are repeatedly used as morphogens during development, our approach and results would serve as a template to understand how cells communicate with each other to build our functional organs.

 (2019).
 Reflections on the use of protein binders to study protein function in developmental biology.
-Wiley interdisciplinary reviews.
-Developmental biology, e356.
+WIREs Developmental Biology, 8 (6), e356.

 (2018).
 Correction:DARPins recognizing mTFP1 as novel reagents for in vitro; and in vivo protein manipulations.
 Biology open, 7 (12), bio036749.